bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 width property plus the border, left and right, and then plus the padding left and right.
 So here we go.
-Width of an element on screen is the width + padding on the left and right and + the border on left and right.
-So width properties sets content area width.
-And then we have to do the math to figure out the full size of that box.
+Width of an element on screen is the width + padding on the left and right and + the border on left and right.</p>

+<p>So width properties sets content area width.
+And then we have to
+do the math to figure out the full size of that box.
 And that can be a little tricky for people because there&apos;s a little bit of math to make sure you&apos;re not going over 100%.
 Now we can take this box sizing